 Candidates must also submit a professional resume.

-Occupations related to information and cyber security are in very high demand.
-The U.S. Bureau of Labor Statistics projects positions as an information security analyst will grow by 37% through 2022.
-Use your master’s in IT with an information security concentration to launch a cyber security career in a variety of roles, including information security specialist, network firewall security analyst, security administrator, security architect, system security technician and web security analyst.
+Occupations related to information and cyber security are in high demand.
+The U.S. Bureau of Labor Statistics projects positions as an information security analyst will grow by 18% through 2024.
+Use your master's in IT with an information security concentration to launch a cyber security career in a variety of roles, including information security specialist, network firewall security analyst, security administrator, security architect, system security technician and web security analyst.

 This unique master’s program reinforces your foundation in IT principles while enhancing your cyber security skills and experience.
 Courses are taught by knowledgeable faculty with years of real-world, hands-on experience.